 What’s the biggest downside of living in downtown Phoenix?

-Are there single-family homes downtown?
+Are there single-family homes in downtown Phoenix?

-How close is Sky Harbor from downtown?
+How close is Sky Harbor from downtown Phoenix?

-Helpful External Sources (tap to expand)
+Helpful External Sources